NeilAllen/ruby_rails/Understanding-binstubs.md

 This is why `bundle exec <command>` is so often needed.
 It ensures the right versions of dependencies get activated, ensuring a consistent ruby runtime environment.
-However, `bundle exec` is a pain to always write.
+However, `bundle exec` is a pain to always have to write.

 ### Bundler-generated binstubs